AndreasNygaard/PrakProg/README.md

 11 is thus the result of the calculation (78 mod 22) - 1 = 11
 We need to subtract 1 at the end because the numbering starts at 0.

+(It has been pointed out to me that I really should have made exam problem 12 after all, but I have been given permission to hand in the solution to exam problem 11 anyways)

-The "Exam" directory is like the other problems in the "Problems" directory, so a file called output.txt explains the solution and refers to the necessary figure(s).
+The "Exam" directory is like the other problems in the "Problems" directory, so a file called output.txt explains the solution and refers to the necessary figures.